Marco Pannella ten years after his death: a video podcast in four episodes reveals the radical leader

+A multimedia project recounts the life, commitment and political legacy of Pannella, with unpublished testimonies and evocative images.
 Available from 29 April on the Sole 24 Ore website, on Radio 24, on 24orepodcast.com and on all audio platforms

 by Daniele Bellasio and Simone Spetia with Sergio Rovasio

-Within the video podcast, the at times unpublished account of one of the most controversial figures in recent history is enriched by evocative images, including photos, memorabilia, and newspaper clippings, set in Turin, one of the central cities for the Radical Party and which has already dedicated, with a plaque, the pedestrian promenade along Corso Siccardi, where the Party had its headquarters in the 1970s.
+Within the video podcast, the sometimes unpublished account of one of the most controversial figures in recent history is enriched by evocative images, including photos, memorabilia, and newspaper clippings, set in Turin, one of the central cities for the Radical Party and which has already dedicated, with a plaque, the pedestrian promenade along Corso Siccardi, where the Party had its headquarters in the 1970s.

 The project is divided into four episodes, in a single issue, each dedicated to a symbolic dimension of Pannella's personality and actions, and is enhanced by the use of unpublished audio from interviews conducted by Daniele Bellasio in November 2006 and published in il Foglio.